ashismo/ashismo.github.com/_posts/spring/2015-05-22-Important-Concepts-of-the-Spring-Framework.md

  * **field:** for the field-based dependency injection
  * **setter** for the setter dependency injection.
 Same as field-based dependency injection.
  * **constructor** for constructor-based dependency injection

+## Transaction management in Spring

+Database transaction is a set of actions treated as the unit of work.
+Main principle of a transaction is either commit the all actions or rollback everyting in case of failure.
+While commiting data in a trasanction, we need to ensure the trancation agreement/properties called **ACID (Atomicity-Consistency-Isolation-Durability)**

+ * **Atomicity:** All operations in a transaction is considered as a unit of work.
+Hence, a transaction will be either commited or roll backed.
+ * **Consistency:** This ensures that a transaction will bring the database from one valid state to another valid state by maintaining the referencial integrity of the database
+ * **Isolation:** Each transaction should be isolated from other transactions even though they are working on the same set of data.
+ * **Durability:** This ensures that once a transaction is completed, the data will be made permanent in the database.
+The data will not get lost even after power loss or system crash